Amir-Fadelelsaid/Elastic-Defense-Lab/README.md

 - 🔒 **Integrate Splunk or other SIEM tools** for comparative analysis

 ## 🏆 Acknowledgments
-Built as a hands-on cybersecurity project to simulate **real-world SOC workflows** and gain **practical experience** in threat detection & incident response.
+Built a hands-on cybersecurity project to simulate **real-world SOC workflows** and gain **practical experience** in threat detection & incident response.
 Inspired by **Elastic Security Labs** and AWS best practices.